forcedotcom/cli/releasenotes/sf/README.md

 ## 1.59.0 (Dec 21, 2022) [stable-rc]

+ANNOUNCEMENT: Be sure you read [this pinned issue](https://github.com/forcedotcom/cli/issues/1838) that describes how the Salesforce CLI dev team is working and releasing over the holidays.

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * NEW: Get debugging information about any command execution with the new `--dev-debug` flag.
 Each line in the debug output starts with the name of a function or plugin, such as `sf:core`.
 Use these values to filter the debug output with the `--debug-filter` flag.
 For example: